lz1asl/CaveSurvey/README.md

 One of the possible target configurations is to read the distance and inclination from Bluetooth and use the build-in compass from the device.
 In this case both waterproof Android 4.x + iLDM-150 are about $250.

   Test devices:
-  - Testing with both Android 2.1(cheap and small) and 4.3(better hardware).
-Have not decided for the right device yet but will try with Motorola Defy +.
+  - Testing with both Android 2.1(cheap and small), and 4.3 up to 5.0(better hardware).
+Have not decided for the right device yet but will try with Motorola Defy+.
 The smartphone need to have water protection, compass, SPP Bluetooth profile.
   - iLDM-150 laser distance meter (IP54) with build in clinometer and Bluetooth transfer from CEM
   - Trimble LaserAce 1000 has very accurate measures (distance/clinometer/azimuth) and is recommended for any places where cave environment will not be of direct impact for the device.
 Most expensive hardware used here.
   - Leica and Bosh have awesome distance meters with Bluetooth but are much more expensive.